Bug report #9951

 #4 Updated by Giovanni Manghi over 8 years ago

 same data/cases as above, but with the area:

 1) identify returns 100ha, fc returns 1000000, so is ok

 2) identify returns 1.002km2, it is not clear if in identify the "." is used as decimal separator, if yes the result make sense.
 If it is used to separate the thousands then is not ok.
 The field calculator returns values between 1002211.86361505 and 1002255.37670402 that make sense.

 3) identify returns 1.000km2, see 2) for considerations about the interpretation.
 Field calculator returns 1000000 so is ok.

-#6 Updated by Martin Dobias about 7 years ago
+#6 Updated by Martin Dobias over 8 years ago